~ WRITING MYTHS—BOOK SIGNINGS ~

 The other activity I enjoy with ties to book signings is the opportunity to talk to service groups in the community, writers organizations, and other worthy concerns.
 If you have a fear of public speaking this might not be in your skill set, but a couple of Toastmasters meetings and you should be able to get beyond your phobias.
 I now have half a dozen topics I can talk on to suit most of the speaking opportunities I am offered.

 Now don’t go shrugging your shoulders thinking I’m a party animal extrovert.
-In my view, the definition of an extrovert gets recharged being around people.
+In my view, the definition of an extrovert is an individual who gets recharged being around people.
 An introvert needs alone or quite time to recharge.
 An extrovert goes to a party tonight and is all fired up to go to another tomorrow and another the next day.
 An introvert goes to a party tonight and, no matter how much they enjoyed themselves, needs some solitude before they can venture out to socialize again.
 By this definition, I am firmly in the introvert camp, but it doesn’t mean I can be outgoing when needed.

 In the first few months of this year, I’ve spoken to several law enforcement groups, the American Association of University Women, the county Assistance League, and a large writers’ group.
 After I’ve given a twenty to forty-five minute presentation, many of the attendees buy books, which I make available at all venues.
 The key again is not book sales.
 It’s genuine social interaction and perpetuating good word of mouth.
 Each time I speak, it leads to further opportunities to speak at other venue— creating more good will.
 An example is my recent experience speaking to the American Association of University Women.
 After my talk, I was approached by a member about becoming a lecturer at the local California State University.
-This pleasant encounter led directly to being paid to teach three different courses for seniors (over 50) at the university.
+This pleasant encounter led directly to being paid to teach three different non-credit courses for adults at the university.
 Who knows what possibilities I’ll talk my way into next.

 Book signings where I sit at a table by myself in the middle of a store waiting desperately to sell books is a thing of the past for me.
 The Hollywood dream of book signing literary soirées hasn’t so much been crushed as revealed to be a hollow fallacy.
 I’d much rather have fun with fellow authors or friendly community members, sell books or don’t sell books, and call it a successful event...